 - Meeting customer expectations can be challenging

-As a rule, transportation is ever-changing.
-Fuel prices shift, market rates change, rules and regulations fluctuate and shortages, stoppages and time-crunches occur.
+Transportation is ever-changing.
+Fuel prices shift, market rates change, rules and regulations fluctuate, and shortages, stoppages, and time crunches are commonplace.

 Others face a different reality.
 Instead of leaning in and tackling this ever-changing industry head-on, it’s not uncommon for people — particularly those in customer-facing roles — to feel overwhelmed.
-And, if you’re a person who appreciates steadfast predictability in a job, you may want to look elsewhere.
+If you prefer predictability in a job, you may want to look elsewhere.

-Sure, accounting, human resources, finance and other administrative roles are a bit more stable.
-But transportation’s ebbs and flows impact people in all positions — necessitating a fleet-footed individual in each of them.
+Accounting, human resources, finance, and other administrative roles are a bit more stable, but transportation’s ebbs and flows impact people in all positions.

-In the U.S. alone, there are a ton of different transportation providers (freight brokers, 3pls and trucking companies) each claiming to do their job better than the field.
+In the U.S. alone, there are a ton of different transportation providers (freight brokers, 3PLs, and trucking companies) each claiming to do their job better than the rest.

-No, gracing the list of “The best in the transportation business” is difficult — making it crucial that operations employees work hard, sales professionals overperform and administrative workers stay on top of things.
+Gracing the list of “the best in the transportation business” is difficult — making it crucial that operations employees work hard, sales professionals overperform, and administrative workers stay on top of things.

-Having a reliable, straight-up paycheck is valuable for many people.
-Not to say this won’t be available to you in the transportation world; many people (particularly those in administrative positions) are given a set hourly/salary compensation.
+Having a reliable, consistent paycheck is valuable for many people.
+Not to say this isn't available to you in the transportation world; many people (particularly those in administrative positions) are given a set hourly/salary compensation.

 Even though the vast majority of transportation professionals earn a base salary on top of their sales commission, volatility often exists and should be noted.